Directed by Jack Smight

 It is fitting that the two godfathers of the 1970s disaster film, Airport and The Poseidon Adventure, are the only ones, however successful, to have spawned sequels.
 And while Beyond the Poseidon Adventure's arrival seven full years (and one big box office flop for Irwin Allen) after its series progenitor suggests a certain desperation, you never get that feeling from Airport's sequel, so even though it was a cash-in, at least it wasn't a flailing one coming at the ass-end of a craze.
 Instead, then, let's appreciate the savviness of producers William Frye and Jennings Lang at Universal, who, along with everyone else in Hollywood, looked enviously upon the success of The Poseidon Adventure, but remembered that their studio already had a successful disaster movie of its own, ready to be repeated.
 Of course, the word "sequel" perhaps says more than it should.
 Rather, what Frye and Jennings did was recognize that what they had was a brand name, married to a basic concept that was sufficiently generic—and sufficiently devoid of any especially iconic characters (what's Burt Lancaster's name in Airport again?)—that you could just do all sorts of variations on it under the same title, but with different casts, and so long as it was still about airplanes in danger, you essentially couldn't do Airport "wrong."

 It's still slightly surprising just how little Airport has to do with its sequel: virtually nobody who even worked on the first film came back for the second, and if there's more overlap in the crews beyond costume designer Edith Head, returning to give us some new (and significantly uglier) airline uniforms, then I missed it.
 Meanwhile, the only link in the cast is George Kennedy, creating an extremely loose cinematic universe where the only real rule is that the presence of Joe Patroni is a bad sign for any aircraft in his vicinity.
-It's because of this disconnect, I imagine—and because it was 1974, and sequels were only just beginning to be the done thing—that Frye and Jennings settled on "Airport 1975" for their title instead of "Airport 2," a naming convention so infrequently seen that the only other franchises I'm aware of that ever used it are the Gold Diggerses and Broadway Melodies back in the 1930s.
-Like Airport, each of those franchises represented thematic continuations, not narrative ones, and were effectively anthology series offering new stories with the same basic substance.
-I kind of love that, though, and I love the naming convention itself very much, which is why it's so distressing to me that Airport fucks it up all the way across its franchise, in this instance getting the year wrong, like the movie were a new model car, in the next abbreviating it to "Airport '77," before finally ending up with "The Concorde," with the "Airport '79" part in finer print underneath.
+It's because of this disconnect, I imagine—and because it was 1974, and sequels were only just beginning to be the done thing—that Frye and Jennings settled on "Airport 1975" for their title instead of "Airport 2," a naming convention so infrequently seen that the only other franchises I'm aware of that ever used it are the Gold Diggerses and Broadway Melodies back in the 1930s, and that's because they wanted to recall Florenz Ziegfeld's mostly-yearly Follies.
+But like Airport, each of those franchises represented thematic continuations, not narrative ones, and were effectively anthology series offering new stories with the same basic substance.
+I kind of love that, though, and I love the naming convention itself very much, which is why it's so distressing to me that Airport fucks it up all the way across its franchise, in this instance getting ahead of the current year, like the movie were a new model car, in the next abbreviating it to "Airport '77," before finally ending up with "The Concorde," with the "Airport '79" part in finer print underneath.
 Good grief.

 But I do respect Frye and Jennings's approach a great deal (Frye would stay on for the second sequel; Jennings would remain the franchise's shepherd straight through to its conclusion).
 Even the cheaper-faster 70s sequelmaking ethos that churned Airport 1975 out for a (grumble) October 1974 release isn't visible in the product: if you were asked "which film cost more?" there is no way you'd ever say the first one, even though (according to the published figures, anyway) Airport 1975 was somehow less than one third as expensive.
 Airport 1975 is an improvement in many ways, in fact, and the only thing you might miss is that it almost totally lacks Airport's pretense toward being a humane story about people.
 On the other hand, it doubles the fuck down on zany-ass comic relief characters facing impending doom on a plane, so if that's what you enjoyed about the first Airport (I'm not sure it's what anybody enjoyed about Airport), this one's got tons of it, and with more famous faces to do it with, from Jerry Stiller to Norman Fell to Erik Estrada to Myrna Loy to Gloria Swanson, making you wonder if Universal got a discount at the Old Hollywood Dowager store if they bought two.
-The latter, somewhat weirdly, plays herself, and she gets to turn in the most acceptable performance of the whole crowd, insofar as by playing a merely lightly-caricatured version of herself, Swanson is maybe the sole background character who escapes getting turned into a complete cartoon.
+Loy's character's a bit of a callback to Nora Charles, which I approve of.
+Swanson, somewhat weirdly, plays herself, but she also gets to turn in the most acceptable performance of the whole crowd, insofar as by playing a merely lightly-caricatured version of herself, Swanson is maybe the sole background character who escapes getting turned into a complete cartoon.

 The actual story here, however, is much more focused, and is indeed focused principally on just a couple of characters (plus Patroni, somewhat).
 This is exactly what the snaking tracking shot that opens the film tells us, as we follow Chief Stewardess Nancy Pryor (Karen Black) through the crowd at Dulles International Airport, and director Jack Smight ushers us through some fairly-complicated (albeit unstressed) scene choreography as she meets her lover of many years, venerable flight instructor Alan Murdock (Charlton Heston), who once again disappoints her by deferring any talk about marriage and commitment for what we expect is the thousandth time.
 She leaves him with some low-key recriminations and goes to work, boarding a Boeing 747 bound for Los Angeles, whose passengers and crew include all the aforementioned cartoon characters and more besides, most notably singing nun Sister Ruth (Helen Reddy, gracing us with this film's faintly-embarrassing attempt to do a "Morning After") and sick child Janice Abbott (Linda Blair), who absolutely, positively must get to LA to get her kidney transplant, or she'll die.